wpquads/quick-adsense-reloaded/readme.txt

 Deprecated functions removed, bugs fixed and new filters and hooks created to make this plugin extensible by third party developers!

 <strong>We Guarantee: </strong><br>
-No revenue sharing from your Google AdSense advertising income.
-We never show our ads on your website.<br>
+This plugin does not do any revenue sharing with your Google AdSense ads.
+We never show our on ads ads on your website.<br>
-We are an active and engaged member of the WordPress community and we are following strongly the WordPress Codex in terms of code quality and good behave.
+We are an active and dedicated member of the WordPress community and we are following strictly the WordPress Codex in terms of code quality and good behave.

 = Main Features =